ClintH/ixfx/BUILDING.md

 import {Geometry} from 'ixfx/lib/geometry';
 ```

-To build and deploy to `ixfx-demos` in same parent folder as `ixfx` repo:
+If you're working on [demos](https://github.com/ClintH/ixfx-demos), you can build & copy files, assuming `ixfx-demos` is cloned in the same parent folder as `ixfx`:

 ```
 npm run demos
 ```

-This assumes you have already cloned the `ixfx-demos` repo.
 Another suggestion is to symlink `ixfx-demos\ixfx` to `ixfx\dist` so the demos are always using the latest changes to the library.

 ## Deploying